ekohe/wulin_master/README.md

 #### Basic grid configuration

-A basic grid configuration needs to provide model and columns.
-Title and path are optional, they will be automatically assigned according to the grid class name and model.
+A basic grid configuration needs to provide a model and columns.
+A title and path are optional, they will be assigned automatically according to the grid class name and model.

 ```ruby
 class PostGrid < WulinMaster::Grid